alertmanager/alert_manager/README.md

 - **2015-01-02** simon@balz.me
 	- Reorganized and optimized JavaScript in incident_posture dashboard
 	- Fixed a bug where a wrong dashboard label was shown in the navigation
+	- Fixed missing CSS code for time for refresh-time-indicator
 - **2014-12-30** simon@balz.me
 	- Changed help menu to external links for installation, configuration and user guide
 	- Converted incident_posture to a html dashboard for better performance